rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Here is my high level approach to lowering cognitive load in code:
 Haskell gives me access to implement some useful type level guarantees.
 I call such code _strict_.
 I think programming is making a series of choices between strict and flexible.
 Strict type safety can be cumbersome, requiring type refactoring when things change.
 But with strict I can trust in types and that can remove a lot from consideration.
-Idiosyncratic requirement often are best encoded at type level.
+Idiosyncratic requirement, state machines often are best encoded at type level.
 Flexible is easy (but dangerous) to change and, thus, needs extra effort to compensate for the lack of safety and for the extra cognitive load that comes with it (e.g. design clarity, test coverage).
 IMO, awareness of where the extra diligence is needed is crucially important.
 Writing some recursion schemes or complex Aeson instances and declaring "it compiles so it must work" is not it.
 Abstractions and types complement each other, I prefer to focus on selecting abstractions during initial design while types is something I like to tinker with all the time to make my code simpler (even if strictness may cause me to sweat a bit).